Tag Archives: self-regulation

 Assortment of tactile sensory tools for home sensory room

-FidgetsFidgets are small, portable and versatile tactile sensory tools that are a great edition to home sensory rooms.
+FidgetsFidgets are small, portable and versatile tactile sensory tools that are a great addition to home sensory rooms.
 Fidgets can offer calming or alerting input depending on their characteristics.
 To help users better decide which fidget is best for them, the team of occupational therapists at Therapro has put together a free handy guide, Find Your Fidget that is available for download at therapro.com!
 Pro tip: Fidgets are also a great transition object to help with the move into and out of the sensory space!

 Happy senso tactile sensory gel in